opea-project/GenAIInfra/helm-charts/chatqna/README.md

 - [reranking-usvc](../common/reranking-usvc/README.md)
 - [teirerank](../common/teirerank/README.md)

-Apart from above mentioned services, some conditional dependencies are mentioned below (out of which, only one needs to be setup):
+For LLM inference, two more microservices will be required.
+We can either use [TGI](https://github.com/huggingface/text-generation-inference) or [vLLM](https://github.com/vllm-project/vllm) as our LLM backend.
+Depending on that, we will have following microservices as part of dependencies for ChatQnA application.

-1. If we want to use TGI as our inference service, following 2 services will be required:
+1. For using **TGI** as an inference service, following 2 microservices will be required:

    - [llm-uservice](../common/llm-uservice/README.md)
    - [tgi](../common/tgi/README.md)

-2. As an alternative to TGI, if we want to use vLLM inference service, following 2 services would be required instead:
+2. For using **vLLM** as an inference service, following 2 microservices would be required:

    - [llm-ctrl-uservice](../common/llm-ctrl-uservice/README.md)
    - [vllm](../common/vllm/README.md)

+>__**Note**__: We shouldn't have both inference engine in our setup.
+We have to setup either of them.
+For this, conditional flags are added in the chart dependency.
+We will be switching off flag corresponding to one service and switching on the other, in order to have a proper setup of all ChatQnA dependencies.

 ## Installing the Chart